galcivar/module_10/README.md

-# ETF Analyzer
+# Module 10
 ### Instructions:

-Use this notebook to complete your analysis of a fintech ETF that consists of four stocks: GOST, GS, PYPL, and SQ.
-Each stock has its own table in the etf.db database, which the Starter_Code folder also contains.

-Analyze the daily returns of the ETF stocks both individually and as a whole.
-Then deploy the visualizations to a web application by using the Voilà library.

-The detailed instructions are divided into the following parts:

-Analyze a single asset in the ETF

-Optimize data access with Advanced SQL queries

-Analyze the ETF portfolio

-Deploy the notebook as a web application
+In this Challenge, you’ll assume the role of an advisor in one of the top five financial advisory firms in the world.
+Competitors are fierce, so you want to propose a novel approach to assembling investment portfolios that are based on cryptocurrencies.
+Instead of basing your proposal on only returns and volatility, you want to include other factors that might impact the crypto market—leading to better performance for your portfolio.

+When you present the idea, your manager loves it!
+So, you’re asked to create a prototype for submitting your crypto portfolio proposal to the company board of directors.

 ---

 ## Installation Guide
-1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_07.git`
+1. Clone this project using git with the following command: `git clone git@github.com:galcivar/module_10.git`
 2. Install Python you should follow this instructions depending on you OS: https://realpython.com/installing-python/

 ---

 ## Usage
 You can use this program by navigating to the folder of the project and run:
-`voila etf_analyzer.ipynb` in the terminal
+`voila crypto_investments.ipynb` in the terminal

 ---